TomatenKuchenDEV/docs/docs/moderation/commands.md

 `say <Message>`
 `embed [<Content> <Channel>]`

-You can also use attachments, e.g. images.
+You can also use attachments, such as images.

 ## Change the slowmode of a channel {#cmd-slowmode}